Q: Where do you get the vehicles you crash test and who pays for them?

 Q: How can I determine the model year of a vehicle so that I can look up the correct set of ratings?

-A: A vehicle's model year is coded into the 17-digit Vehicle Information Number (VIN), which has a standardized format across all manufacturers as required by federal regulation.
+A: A vehicle's model year is coded into the 17-digit Vehicle Identification Number (VIN), which has a standardized format across all manufacturers as required by federal regulation.
 The 10th character represents the model year and is coded as follows:

 |VIN 10th character||Model year||VIN 10th character||Model year||VIN 10th character||Model year|